 2. Core Functions of the Department:

 Preparing the Annual Business Plan of NABARD

-CPD through a mechanism of consultation and research identifies the gaps in the sector and proposes the need for allocation of resources by the Government of India in its annual budgetary process.
+CPD, through a mechanism of consultation and research, identifies the gaps in the sector and proposes the need for allocation of resources by the Government of India in its annual budgetary process.

-• Liaisoning with various Ministries of Government of India, State Governments and the NITI Aayog
+Liaising with various Ministries of Government of India, State Governments and the NITI Aayog

 Interacting with Reserve Bank of India

 Negotiating with International Development Agencies

-CPD negotiates with various International Agencies to implement innovative development projects in agriculture and rural development.
+CPD negotiates with various international agencies to implement innovative development projects in agriculture and rural development.

 Credit Planning and Monitoring

 The Department formulates policy guidelines for preparation of Potential Linked Credit Plans for every district of the country which helps to identify infrastructure and linkage support requirements.
 These plans form the basis of the Annual Credit Plan prepared by Banks in the respective districts.

 Issuing Guidelines for Preparing State Focus Papers (SFPs)

 Coordinating the functioning of District Development Managers (DDMs).

-CPD guides and supports DDMs across the country in the areas of credit planning, monitoring and coordination.
+CPD guides and supports District Development Managers (DDMs) across the country in areas of credit planning, monitoring and coordination.
 The DDM is entrusted with the prime responsibility of credit planning, monitoring and co-ordination and evolving a coordinated approach for credit deployment in the respective district, in coordination with banks, stakeholders and other development agencies.
-As on 31 August 2020, there were 418 DDM Offices covering 726 districts including 9 UTs in the country.
+As on August 31, 2020, there were 418 DDM offices covering 726 districts including nine union territories in the country.

 Addressing Credit and Developmental Issues related to Northeast States

 CPD addresses credit planning, monitoring and developmental issues of the North Eastern Region of the country.

 Facilitating periodic consultations with Banks

 CPD organises periodic meets with Priority Sector Heads of Banks for discussing issues related to agricultural credit and initiatives needed for stepping up of credit for agriculture and other rural sectors.

-• Data warehouse for Agricultural Credit
+Acting as the data warehouse for Agricultural Credit

-CPD monitors and collates data related to ground level agricultural credit provided by various financial institutions.
+CPD monitors and collates data related to ground-level agricultural credit provided by various financial institutions.
 CPD makes this information available to the Government of India, Reserve Bank of India, etc.

 Attending to Grievances and Complaints

-CPD attempts to resolve grievances/complaints forwarded by GOI or received directly against client banks.
+CPD attempts to resolve grievances/complaints forwarded by the Government of India or received directly against client banks.

 CPD conducts seminars on thematic issues of national importance related to agriculture and rural development.